 That's totally cool too.

-Personally, I set my working blocks for 45 minute and take a 10-15 minute break.
-For me I can sit and work for a solid 45 minutes without feeling burned out.
-My mind hasn't turned into mush yet.
+Personally, I set my working blocks for 45 minutes and take a 10-15 minute break.
+For me, I can sit and work for a solid 45 minutes without feeling burned out.
+My mind hasn't turned in to mush yet.

 This is totally a person preference.
 If you feel that 25 minutes is the max you can get out of a session then by all means, use 25 minutes as your block.
 If you feel that you're in a great groove at 25 minutes and feel like you can give more time, then do that.

 It's about setting up systems that will work best for you!